facebook/react/docs/docs/loading-data-asynchronously.md

 permalink: docs/loading-data-asynchronously.html
 ---

-React has no special capabilities for dealing with asynchronous network requests and a 3rd-party library or browser API is needed to perform them.
+React has no special capabilities for dealing with asynchronous network requests and a third party library or browser API is needed to perform them.
 If a component needs to have its UI respond to new data arriving, it has to call `setState` to rerender itself.

 ## Initial Render